 The promising concepts are then validated by rapidly and inexpensively testing their key assumptions in the next expedition: the Problem-Solution fit expedition.

 The purpose of this expedition is to rapidly transform the promising business concepts into viable innovation initiatives that can be taken forward by the organization to address its strategic problem/challenge and fulfill its related aspirations.

-The viable concepts, validated in terms of desirability, feasibility, defensibility and impact to certain extent, are then developed and deployed iteratively to potential early adopters in the next expedition: the Solution-Market fit expedition.
+The viable concepts, validated in terms of desirability, feasibility, defensibility and impact to an acceptable level, can then be developed and deployed iteratively to potential early adopters in the next expedition: the Solution-Market fit expedition.

 The purpose of this expedition is to transform viable innovation initiatives into business outcomes reflecting successful early adoption (i.e. “business traction”) as well as into learnings about how the solution should be built, how value should be created and delivered to customer/stakeholders and how value could be captured by the organization.

 The innovation initiatives achieving business traction are then scaled up and optimized in the next expedition: the Business Model Conquest.